zpelgrims/pota/README.md

 > Add all available lenses

+> **Note:** Custom lenses can be implemented if the geometrical data is available.

 ## Documentation

 ### Bidirectional sampling
-The bidirectional component of Lentil comes as a custom driver, which means that it'll output additional AOV's which contain the supersampled bokeh *to disk*.
+The bidirectional component of Lentil comes as a custom driver, which means that it will output additional AOV's which contain the supersampled bokeh *to disk*.
 To enable this for certain AOVs, add an additional driver to the AOV:

 > INSERT IMAGE ON ADDING ADDITIONAL DRIVER